 The Small Business Administration has a program to help contractors get Surety Bonds.
 The program can be a very useful tool for contractors that may not be able to qualify without it.

-The SBA however, does not directly write the bonds.
-It still needs a Surety Bond company to approve the bonds along with the SBA.
+The SBA however, does not write surety bonds directly.
+It still needs a Surety Bond company to approve the bonds in addition to getting SBA approval.

 Not all contract bonds are eligible for the SBA program.
 The following are not eligible for the program:

 As discussed above, the SBA does not directly write these contract bonds.
 The contractor utilizing the program must pay both the Surety and the SBA.
 The SBA fee is currently 0.6% of the Bond Guarantee.